testflows/TestFlows-WebSite/source/handbook/index.md

                 assert random.random() > 0.8, error()
 ```

-The code block is considered as succeeded if no exception is raised.
+The code block is considered successful if no exception is raised.

-If an exception is raised the code is retried until it succeeds or if specified
+If an exception is raised, the code is retried until it succeeds, or, if specified,
 the maximum number of retries or timeout is reached.

 ## Using `retry()`

-The [retry() function] can be used to retry any function call
+The [retry() function] can be used to retry any function call,
 including decorated tests.

-It takes the following arguments where only `func` is mandatory.
+It takes the following arguments, where only `func` is mandatory.

 ```python
 retry(func, count=None, timeout=None, delay=0, backoff=1, jitter=None)(*args, **kwargs)